Subscribe Today & Receive 15% Off

 Read More: See our detailed guide on how Lion's Mane fights ADHD.

-Adderall Works as a Stimulant
+Adderall Works As A Stimulant

 Adderall, on the other hand, is an amphetamine medication that belongs to the class of stimulants.
 Like coffee stimulates the central nervous system, Adderall causes people with ADHD to have more brain activity.
 It works by increasing the levels of dopamine and norepinephrine in the brain, which can help to improve focus, attention, and impulse control.